Q: What do you call an acid with an attitude?

 - Remember electron configurations: 1s2 2s2 2p6 3s2 3p6 4s2 3d10 4p6 5s2 4d10 5p6 …

-- Know all of the crystal structures such as SC, BCC, FCC, HCP, as well as the Miller indices of interstitial sites.
+- Know all the crystal structures such as SC, BCC, FCC, HCP, as well as the Miller indices of interstitial sites.

 - Practice deriving material property indices, which require expressions for the function and objective of a structure, in addition to its geometrical and physical properties